 If you’re so confident in your theology to pronounce your pious statements, you should be comfortable enough to answer a question that challenges your assumptions.

-Or some would ask inane questions like “What in the Bible would make you think X didn’t occur?”
+Some aren’t fideists necessarily, some instead ask inane questions.
+Like “What in the Bible would make you think X didn’t occur?”
 That would be the equivalent of saying “What part of Greek Mythology made you question the existence of Pandora and her box?”
 When someone is asking for something outside the Bible, this isn’t the time to bash them over the head with one.
 This is the opportunity to counter the cultural narrative that the Bible has no supporting evidence.
 In any other topic, you’d have to provide supporting evidence for your thesis, your syllogism usually has two premises.
 But no, when it comes to pretend piety, start at the conclusion, assume the conclusion and attack the person’s character for being a doubter.

 Your pretend piety is no excuse for being a lazy thinker.
-Fake piety reeks of the stench of the pharisee praying to God “thank God i’m not like him.”
+Fake piety reeks of the stench of the pharisee praying on a mountain.
 These pretend pious, accumulating lots of Facebook likes from the echos in the chamber, do a disservice to Christian apologetics when they essentially pray “Thank God, I’m not as one of these doubters, who ask for evidence.
 I believe without evidence.
 I’m faithful!”